 In the commentary accompanying the Final Rule, DoD provided additional guidance on securing permission to implement an alternative to a NIST SP 800-171 security requirement.
 First, prior to award, and consistent with DFARS 252.204-7008(c), an offeror may include "a written explanation in their proposal describing the reasons why a security requirement is not applicable, or how alternative, but equally effective, security measures can compensate for the inability to satisfy a particular requirement."
 The contracting officer will refer the proposed variance to the DoD CIO, who then will approve or reject the proposal (or request additional information).
-According to DoD, the typical timeframe for a response by the DoD CIO is within five business days.
-81 Fed.
+According to

+7 81 Fed.
 Reg.
-72990.
+72988.